-“Unless it is super tight, causing traction, creating an environment that is too hot or somehow decreases the blood flow and oxygen necessary for the hair follicles, hair should grow normally with hair coverings and hats,” Kinler said.
+“Unless it is super tight, causing traction, creating an environment that is too hot or somehow decreases the blood flow and oxygen necessary for the hair follicles, hair should grow normally with hair coverings and hats,” Kinler says.

 Can stress cause hair loss?

-“The good news is that the hair loss is usually not permanent and will improve as the mind and body heals itself,” Kwak said.
+“The good news is that the hair loss is usually not permanent and will improve as the mind and body heals itself,” Kwak says.

 Can hard water cause hair loss?

 “Even though there are no studies that show that hard water directly causes hair loss, water that is too loaded with minerals can lead to hair that breaks more easily.
-If you live in a region where the water is very ‘hard,’ it is easy enough to install a shower head that ‘softens’ the water to counteract this possible problem,” Kwak told us.
+If you live in a region where the water is very ‘hard,’ it is easy enough to install a shower head that ‘softens’ the water to counteract this possible problem,” Kwak tells us.

-How to prevent hair loss?
+How can I prevent hair loss?

 Let’s lead with the bad news first: Not all hair loss is preventable, especially if it runs in your family.
 But there are a few steps you can take to treat it if it does happen.